Convincing Someone to Go to Rehab

 If necessary, be prepared to follow through with sanctions or consequences if your loved one continues to abuse substances – cutting off financial support, for instance, and stopping all enabling behaviors.

-You should also have a place in a suitable treatment center lined up.
-If the intervention is successful, you’ll want your loved one heading off to rehab as soon as possible.
+You should also have a place in a suitable treatment center for drug detox lined up.
+If the intervention is successful, you’ll want your loved one to head off to rehab as soon as possible.

 You can seek the assistance of a professional interventionist if this is not something you feel comfortable executing alone.